Published on January 28, 2022

 Every year, you have the opportunity to contribute a certain amount to your 401(k) and/or IRA accounts that count towards the “annual maximum.”

-For 401(k)s, the annual maximum you can contribute as an employee is $20,500 – this amount increases by $6,500 to $27,000 if you’re over age 50.
+For 401(k)s, the annual contribution limit you can make as an employee is $23,000 per IRS rules – this amount increases by $7,500 to $35,000 if you’re over age 50.
 These contributions come out of your paycheck “before taxes”, and you’ll see it on your pay stub as “401(k) deferral” or “401(k) contribution”.

 A rollover can only happen after you’ve contributed money to one of your retirement plans and never happen before a contribution.
 In other words, you can’t roll over money you never contributed in the first place!